 3. Visual determination of QS- or rS-configurations in leads V1 and V2 on the median beat in these leads.

-4. Visual determination of mid-QRS notching or slurring in ≥2 of leads V1, V2, V5, V6, I and aVL and their starting position relative to the beginning of the QRS complex (in ms).
-A slur or notch was required to begin after the first 40 ms and before 50% of the QRS duration and also had to end before 2/3rd of the QRS duration.
-In addition, notches required either a positive-to-negative or negative-to-positive transition associated with an angle >90° as well as a minimum amplitude of >10 microVolts and duration >5ms.
-A slur consisted of any sign of conduction delay not meeting criteria for a notch.
+4. Visual determination of mid-QRS notching or slurring in ≥2 of leads V1, V2, V5, V6, I and aVL and their starting position relative to the beginning of the global QRS complex (in ms).
+A slur or notch was required to begin after the first 40 ms and before 50% of the QRS duration and had to end before 2/3rd of the QRS duration.

-Of note, the datasets include other forms of left ventricular conduction delay that are not “strict” LBBB.
-The initiative will provide labels for whether or not “strict” LBBB is present.
+Of note, the datasets include other forms of left ventricular conduction that are not “strict” LBBB.
+The initiative will provide labels for whether “strict” LBBB is present or not.

-The provided data only includes the ECG signals and whether the specific subject is male or female.
+The provided data only includes the ECG signals (10-second strips and medians) and whether the specific subject is male or female.
 No other subject information form the trial is or will be made available.

-Overall the proposed set of data includes: ~800 files (pending adjudication) recorded in the MADIT-CRT clinical trial (~73% men, ~27% women).
+Overall the set of data includes: 602 files recorded in the MADIT-CRT clinical trial (~72% men, ~28% women).
 The dataset includes 10-second 10-electrode 12-lead Mason-Likar ECGs extracted from 20-minutes continuous ECG recorded in supine position.

 Investigators participation and requirements:

-The registration is free and any organization is invited to participate to this initiative.
+The registration is free and any organization is invited to participate in this initiative.
 The only requirement for participation is to register to the initiative through the THEW Registration system provided below.
-The participation to the initiative is validated at the time of the upload of the result file to the THEW submission website.
-The format of the results file will be communicated to all registrants later in 2017.
+Participation is validated at the time of the upload of the result file to the THEW submission website.
+The format of the results file is outlined below.

 One single upload will be permitted.
 Submission past this deadline will not be accepted.

-The results will be presented on 04/27/2018 (pending) during the ISCE annual meeting to be held at:
+The results will be presented on 04/26/2018 during the ISCE annual meeting to be held at: